Fast Rerandomization via the BRAIN

 We notice that rerandomization is closely related with the following constrained binary quadratic programming problem.

 For simplification, we denote the feasible set of \eqref{eq:bqp} as $\mathcal{F}_0 = \{W \in \{0,1\}^n: \sum_i W_i = n_t\}$.
-While rerandomization aims to find a feasible $W$ in $\mathcal{F}_0$ with sufficiently small $M(W)$ rather than the minimizer of $M(W)$ in $\mathcal{F}_0$, we can still utilize combinatorial optimization techniques to conduct rerandomization and are allowed to terminate the optimization process as long as $M(W)$ falls below a prespecified threshold $a$.
+While rerandomization aims to find a feasible $W$ in $\mathcal{F}_0$ with sufficiently small $M(W)$ rather than the minimizer of $M(W)$ in $\mathcal{F}_0$, we can still utilize combinatorial optimization techniques to conduct rerandomization with early termination (as long as $M(W)$ falls below a prespecified threshold $a$).